-Crockpot Candy Crack, also known as Chocolate Peanut Clusters, is a simple, four-ingredient recipe.
-Combine salted peanuts, peanut butter, chocolate chips, and chocolate bars in a crockpot to melt.
-Once melted, spoon the mixture into muffin cups and let it cool.
-This no-bake recipe is perfect for quick gifts or easy holiday treats!
+Crockpot Candy with Peanut Butter, also known as Crockpot Candy Crack or Chocolate Peanut Clusters, is a simple, four-ingredient recipe.
+All you have to do is combine salted peanuts, peanut butter, chocolate chips, and chocolate bars in a crockpot to melt for the perfect no-bake holiday treat.

 Want to save this recipe?